-Behind the scenes of the world's leading industrial products companies, a profound digital transformation is now underway.
-The industrial manufacturing sector is no exception.
+Behind the scenes of the world's leading industrial and manufacturing companies, a profound digital transformation is now underway.
+The engineering and construction sector is no exception.
 Companies are digitising essential functions within their internal vertical value chain, as well as with their horizontal partners along the supply chain.
-In addition, they are enhancing their product portfolio with digital functionalities and introducing innovative, data-based services.
+In addition, they are enhancing their product portfolio with digital functionalities and introducing innovative, databased services.